blaketyro/printables/README.md

 you provide attribution (a link to [github.com/blaketyro/printables](https://github.com/blaketyro/printables) suffices).

-Please, save and print them and use them in your classrooms and workplaces and for personal edification.
-I make them for fun as a hobby and that's exactly what I want to see happen!
+Please, use them in your classrooms and workplaces and for personal instruction.
+I make them for fun as a hobby and that's exactly what I want to see!

+### Inspiration

+Computer science is my favorite field of study.
+There are endless topics to learn about and you get to be very exacting.
+The problem is there are _too_ many things to learn about and remember, so I started making little cheat-sheet word documents to help me memorize important computer science topics.
+Then I realized I could make better diagrams using my skills as a former vector graphics artist, and thought I may as well make them public while I'm at it.

+I wanted them to be printable (and not just webpages) since anything printable can work fine as a webpage, but not always vice versa.

+They are intentionally mostly black and white since not everyone has a color printer or can even see colors.
+It also just makes the design easier and faster.

 ### Project Structure